GatiAher/gatiaher-hugo/content/projects/Experiments-in-Handwriting-Detection-With-Faster-R-CNN/index.md

 tags: ["Image Processing", "Deep Learning"]
 categories: ["Internship-Work"]
 draft: false
 description: "Fine-tuning and modifying a pre-trained computer vision object-detection model to detect and classify handwritten marks on documents.
 I used the Faster R-CNN model from Detectron-v2 framework, and experimented with (1) different pre-training tasks, (2) multi-label formulation, (3) strategies to improve small object detection, and (4) different label sets and datasets.
-Summer 2021 internship project for Indico Data Solutions, machine learning intern on Research & Development team."
+Summer 2021 internship project for Indico Data Solutions, Research & Development team."
 ---

 - [1 INTRODUCTION](#1-introduction)